faliure/CodeChallenge/README.md

 The password for all auto-generated users is `secret`.

 After successful login you will be redirected to a page with a list of links to your course enrollments.
-Please click any of the links and you will be redirected to a page where you should implement your this challenge, i.e. the leaderboard.
+Please click any of the links and you will be redirected to a page where you should implement this challenge, i.e. the leaderboard.

 ## How to submit your solution